 At Slido, we believe in the power of anonymity.
-When used well, it can be a powerful tool for building trust between leaders and employees during meetings.
+When used well, anonymous feedback can be a powerful tool for building trust between leaders and employees during meetings.

 Why?
-We believe that anonymity can shine a spotlight on challenges, problems and obstacles towards your success as a company, as a function, as a team, and resolve them by collecting feedback at scale.
+We believe that anonymity can shine a spotlight on challenges, problems, and obstacles towards your success as a company, as a function, and as a team, and resolve them by collecting feedback at scale.

 As with any tool, you just need to learn how to master it.
 Want to know how?
 Read on.